Codecademy/docs/content/javascript/concepts/json/terms/stringify/stringify.md

   - 'paths/full-stack-engineer-career-path'
 ---

 The `.stringify()` method returns a [string](https://www.codecademy.com/resources/docs/javascript/strings) representation of a given JSON object.
-It is one of two methods belonging to the reserved `JSON` object, the other being the [`.parse()`](https://www.codecademy.com/resources/docs/javascript/json/parse) method.
+It is one of two methods that belong to the reserved `JSON` object, the other being the [`.parse()`](https://www.codecademy.com/resources/docs/javascript/json/parse) method.

 ## Syntax